dondibrandidon/cs11-2024-82-mp/README.md

      ```bash
      python3.12 egg_roll.py .|valid_location|level_file.in
      ```
-   - Also highly recommended to `pip install` the module `termcolor` for much more colorful interfaces.

 2. Navigating: *Main Menu*
    - To play, input an available valid level's full `file_name.in` from the selection.